-The following table outlines the possible roles and responsibilities of a DCA programme officer, a DCA Representative and DCA H.Q. in supporting an organisational assessment (OA) of a partner organisation.
+The following table outlines the possible roles and responsibilities of DCA programme staff (officer and/or coordinator/Head of Programme), DCA Country Directors (CD) and DCA H.Q. in supporting an organisational assessment (OA) of a partner organisation.
 It divides the organisational assessment process into three main stages: before, during and after the OA.
-The process assumes that the partner has ownership to and is in control of the organisational assessment, which may be facilitated by an external consultant.
-The process described also assumes that DCA is at least partly funding the partner OA.
+The process assumes that the partner has ownership and is in control of the organisational assessment, which may be facilitated by an external consultant.
+The process described also assumes that DCA is at least partly funding the partner's OA.
 The roles and responsibilities (i.e. 'who is doing what?') are not "carved in stone" - each DCA office can decide their own division of work.